tjdragon/LLMde0/readme.md

 # LLM de 0

 LLM from scratch ("de zero") is yet another build your own LLM.
 How does it defer from others?
-It does not use ANY lib..... all is done from scratch...
+All is done from "scratch" with the help of a few libs...
 The easiest and most painful way to learn LLMs... but arguably the best way.

 As this tutorial deals with text, I still went with [Python](https://www.python.org/), the easiest language to handle text (or is it [Perl](https://www.perl.org/)?).